VirtusLab/community-build3/README.md

 * **Do not run `prepare-local-deployment.sh`** because this might overwrite the existing Jenkins operator, which is configured to work properly on the cluster.
 * `CB_LICENSE_CLIENT` and `CB_LICENSE_KEY` don't have to be set as they're required only for setting up a new Jenkins operator

-After a successful deployment Jenkins UI should be available at:
+After a successful deployment to Azure Jenkins UI should be available at:

 https://scala3.westeurope.cloudapp.azure.com/